 - Provide necessary technology and materials to conduct a science research course.

 - Provide for the costs of teacher training and training updates.

 - Provide a place and time for the local SRC/IRB to meet as needed.

 There are three Teacher Training Workshops this summer.
-Two will be held virtually, via Zoom, and one will be in-person in Craryville, NY.
+All three will be held virtually, via Zoom.
 All workshops will be held Monday-Thursday 8am-4pm and Friday 8am-12pm.